Slabade3435/Weather_APP/README.md

 # Weather_APP
- Choose a City and get the current weather!
+Type a City name and get the current weather!